A look at what went into the beta soft-launch of Profitable Project Plan, including how to test the waters with a minimum viable product.

 Written Training Materials

-I knew that creating all of the final materials for Profitable Project Plan was going to be a lot of work, so we actually cancelled our last two family vacations of the summer and stayed home instead so I could get all of the training materials done.
+I knew that creating all of the final materials for Profitable Project Plan was going to be a lot of work, so we actually canceled our last two family vacations of the summer and stayed home instead so I could get all of the training materials done.

 - Second, I meticulously documented the entire system with detailed descriptions of each step, including what it is, how it is used, and why it is important so I could provide students with a course introduction and an overview of the entire client management system, along with options for different types of payment structures.